contentful/cf-graphql/README.md

 ## Querying

-For each Contentful content type two root-level fields are created:
+For each Contentful content type three root-level fields are created:

 - a singular field accepts a required `id` argument and resolves to a single entity
 - a collection field accepts an optional `q`, `skip` and `limit` arguments and resolves to a list of entities
+- a collection metadata field accepts an optional `q` argument and resolves to a metadata object (currently comprising only `count`)

 Please note that: